jpease/timogin/manual/performance/1on1s.markdown

 ## A Humane Approach
 What you should discuss is dependent upon the needs of the individual.
 In most cases, it will vary from week to week.

 ### Building Trust
 For 1on1s to be effective we need to build an environment of trust.
 I've found two of the most important things we can do are to **genuinely listen** and **reliably follow through** on any action items you take on.

-In addition, a technique I've used is keeping shared notes.
-My direct reports can see exactly what I write down about our conversation.
-I also encourage them to take note of anything they'd like to talk about that they think of between 1on1s.
+In addition, a technique I find valuable is keeping shared notes.
+My direct reports can see what I write down about our conversation.
+I also encourage them to take note of anything they think of between 1on1s that they'd like to talk about.
 This helps us both come to the conversation prepared to get the most out of it.

+{: .tip}
+Feel free to copy, use, or repurpose this [1on1 Template](https://docs.google.com/document/d/1XRDW5cw4BM99lix-x-ilWMFFU_ZOW4qH0xnwfTdrE8Q/edit?usp=sharing) for your shared notes.

+### Frequency
+* **Direct Reports**
+I strongly recommend a weekly 1on1 for all direct reports.
+If you find a weekly schedule seems too much, that tends to indicate either too many direct reports or misguided priorities.

+* **Skip Levels**
+The frequency of these will often be dictated by the number of staff in the team, department, or organization that you are responsible for.
+The advice I'd offer is to schedule time each week to hold a few of these.
+I find they are an important tool to keep a holistic viewpoint.

 ### The Standard Questions

-**How are you doing?** A simple question that is an excellent low-pressure way to start a 1on1.
+**How are you doing?** This simple question is an excellent way to start a 1on1.
 But where do you go next?
-Here are three more that I find worth including on a weekly basis.
+I find these three questions worth asking on a weekly basis.

 * Is there anything you would like to talk about?
 * How can I help?
 * Do you have any questions for me?

+{: .note}
-What makes the above questions so useful is their open-endedness.
-It provides us an opportunity to find out what is on the mind of the other person. **Be sure to listen attentively.**
+These open-ended questions create an opportunity to find out what is on the person's mind.
+**Be sure to listen attentively.**

 ### The Extra Questions
-The following questions may not be necessary on a weekly basis, but I've found them valuable to keep a pulse on staff and teams.
+These questions may not be necessary on a weekly basis, but I've found them valuable to keep a pulse on staff and teams.

 * Do you know and understand the team's current obligations and priorities?
 * Do you feel there are any blockers preventing you or the team from doing